NjegosP/interviewQuestions/js/questions.md

 ### 12. **What is a closure and how is it used in JavaScript?**

-**Sample Answer**:
-A closure is a function that retains access to its lexical scope even when executed outside that scope.
+A **closure** is a function that retains access to its lexical scope even when executed outside that scope.
 Closures are used for data privacy, function factories, and maintaining state in asynchronous code.

 **Connected Questions**: [#2](#2)